Ilya-Ruk/RukChessWeb/README.md

 # RukChessWeb
-Web interface for use with the [RukChess](https://github.com/Ilya-Ruk/RukChess) engine or other engines with support UCI protocol.
+Web interface for usage with the [RukChess](https://github.com/Ilya-Ruk/RukChess) or other engines with support UCI protocol.

 # Add engine
 1. Copy the executable file with the engine to the "engines" folder.
 If necessary, also copy the file with the neural network and/or the opening book.